Contact HPAC

 Jeanna Kirk — Advisor

 Jeanna Kirk joined the HPAC team in October 2014.
 As a UT Dallas Pre-Health Advisor, she has a strong desire and commitment to assist students in their aspirations of working in the health care field.
 Her goal is to provide useful resources and help guide students to successful solutions that enable them to achieve their goals for the future.
-She is currently serves as a co-facilitator of JAMP, participates in Pre-Health LLC events, is the primary advising contact for the Texas A&M College of Dentistry post-bacc program, coordinates campus activities, and handles our partnerships with MCAT and DAT prep companies.
+Ms. Kirk is known for her sensitive, welcoming advising that serves students honestly and with real solutions for their career goals.

 Kalley Loveless — Advisor